Hazardous Waste Program

 - Treatment and Disposal Methods: Land disposal.

 The Eaton Hydraulics Inc. site is located on about 50 acres at 2800 W. Tenth St. in Joplin.
 Before 1952, lead and zinc ore mining was conducted on and next to the Eaton site.
 In 1952, Sperry-Vickers, a division of Sperry Corp., built and operated a manufacturing facility at the site.
-Vickers manufactured, assembled and tested gear and piston hydraulic pumps, motors, hydrostatic transmissions, and power-steering boosters for industrial and agricultural applications at the site.
+Vickers manufactured, assembled and tested gear and piston hydraulic pumps, motors, hydrostatic transmissions and power-steering boosters for industrial and agricultural applications.
 Effective Jan.
 1, 1984, Sperry Corp. sold the Vickers division and the facility became a wholly-owned subsidiary of Libby-Owens-Ford Co.

 A major part of the main plant was used for the production, assembly and testing operation.
 These operations included complete parts machining, heat treating, parts cleaning, painting, assembly and testing and used several different chemicals.
 Vickers also operated three metal plating operations, non-voltage cadmium and chromium plating operations and a copper stripping system.
 Vickers stored lubricants, solvents and oils in 11 underground storage tanks in three separate tank basins north of the manufacturing plant.
 Virgin chemicals were stored in the drum rack areas northwest of the plant.

+Vickers operated the two surface impoundments (lagoon treatment system), hazardous waste storage building and sludge drying basin under the interim status portions of the federal Resource Conservation and Recovery Act, or RCRA.
 As of October 1985, the Vickers facility stopped all hazardous waste treatment activities.
 All manufacturing operations at the facility stopped in December 1987.
-In 1988, Libby-Owens-Ford sold 27 acres of the site, including the manufacturing building, to Able Body Corp., now known as Able Manufacturing, LLC.
-Able Manufacturing currently produces fiberglass components for semi-tractor trailer cabs in the old Vickers manufacturing building and in a new building the company constructed south of the old Vickers building.
+In 1988, Libby-Owens-Ford sold 27 acres of the site, including the manufacturing building, to Able Body Corp., now known as Able Manufacturing LLC.
+Able Manufacturing currently produces fiberglass components for semi-tractor trailer cabs in the old Vickers manufacturing building and in a new building the company built south of the old Vickers building.

 Post-Closure and Corrective Action Status

 According to applicable state and federal hazardous waste laws and regulations, all hazardous waste treatment, storage and disposal facilities are required to investigate and clean up releases of hazardous waste and hazardous constituents to the environment at their facility resulting from present and past hazardous waste handling practices.
-Vickers operated two surface impoundements (lagoon treatment system), hazardous waste storage building and sludge drying basin under the interim status portions of the federal Resource Conservation and Recovery Act, or RCRA.
-In June 1984, Radian Corp., on behalf of Vickers, installed an interim status groundwater monitoring system to comply with the RCRA groundwater monitoring requirements.
+In June 1984, Radian Corp. installed a groundwater monitoring system, on behalf of Vickers, to comply with the RCRA groundwater monitoring requirements.
 Sample results from the wells in December 1984 showed elevated levels of several organic chemical contaminants in all wells.
-Dames & Moore, on behalf of Vickers, installed new wells, up- and downgradient of the surface impoundments in the summer of 1985.
+On behalf of Vickers, Dames & Moore installed new wells, up- and downgradient of the surface impoundments in the summer of 1985.
 A surface soil survey was also performed since discolored soil and solvent-like odors were detected at several surface locations on the western parcel of the site.
 During the investigations drums and other trash were found in three of 22 test trenches dug on the northwestern portion of the site.
-Investigation results showed what appeared to be elevated levels of some organic and inorganic constituents on and under a portion of the site, extending to the northern and western property boundaries.
+Investigation results showed what appeared to be elevated levels of some organic and inorganic constituents on and under part of the site, extending to the northern and western property boundaries.

 In 1985 and 1986, Ecology & Environment Inc. performed a RCRA Preliminary Assessment/Site Investigation for the site, on behalf of EPA.
 The assessment was conducted to identify and gather information on actual and potential releases of hazardous waste and hazardous constituents to the environment.
 The 1985 RCRA Preliminary Assessment Report recommended further investigation of the facility based on widespread evidence of soil, groundwater and possible surface water contamination.
-Sampling of the hazardous waste management units, which included the lagoon system, drainage ditch and settling basin/sludge drying bed series, and of the groundwater during the site investigation further confirmed the units as multiple sources responsible for the previously documented groundwater and soil contamination at the site, as reported in the 1986 RCRA Site Investigation Report.
+The 1986 RCRA Site Investigation Report included sampling results of the hazardous waste management units, which included the lagoon system, drainage ditch and settling basin/sludge drying bed series, and the groundwater.
+The sample results confirmed the units as multiple sources responsible for the previously documented groundwater and soil contamination at the site..

 In response to the Order, Vickers and later Unisys Corp., formerly Sperry Corp., completed interim measures at the site in order to reduce or prevent unacceptable risks to human health and the environment.
+An interim measure is an action taken to temporarily control the contamination source or path the contamination could take from the source to humans, animals or the environment, such as air, soil, water and food.
 As an interim measure, Vickers installed a light non-aqueous phase liquid (LNAPL) recovery and treatment plant in 1989.
 During this time, corrective action activities were also implemented for the buried waste and container removal in the western portion of the property.

 Unisys Corp. performed a RCRA Facility Investigation to define the horizontal and vertical extent of any contamination.
 The investigation began during the summer of 1989 and was performed separately for on-site and off-site contamination.
 On behalf of Vickers and Unisys, Dames & Moore submitted the On-Site RCRA Facility Investigation Report to EPA in October 1989, with supplemental submissions in 1990, 1992 and 1993.
 The sample results showed soil and groundwater beneath the site contaminated with volatile organic compounds, semi-volatile organic compounds and metals.
 The on-site investigation report also identified six additional solid waste management units and three areas of concern.
 Based on these results, the investigation concluded the 18 solid waste management units and three areas of concern required additional investigation and corrective action, or cleanup.

-Extensive soil and groundwater investigations were completed in the spring and summer of 1992, to continue on- and off-site RCRA Facility Investigation activities.
+In the spring and summer of 1992, extensive soil and groundwater investigations were completed to continue on- and off-site RCRA Facility Investigation activities.
 During the fall of 1993 through spring of 1994, additional data was collected to address gaps in the facility investigation and to complete the on-site Corrective Measures Study, which was performed to identify and evaluate possible remedial alternatives for the soil and groundwater contamination on facility property.
 Unisys submitted a draft on-site Corrective Measures Study to EPA and the department in June 1994.

 On April 26, 1999, the department issued a Missouri Hazardous Waste Management Facility Part I permit to Eaton Hydraulics, as the current owner, and Unisys Corp., as the current operator.
-The remaining work under the Order transferred to the Part I permit, including combining the on- and off-site Corrective Measures Study and oversight responsibility for the corrective action activities shifted from EPA to the department.
-However, because Unisys appealed specific conditions in the permit, which were not dismissed until June 2007, EPA did not terminate the Order until Jan.
+The remaining work under the Order transferred to the Part I Permit, including combining the on- and off-site Corrective Measures Studies, and oversight responsibility for the corrective action activities shifted from EPA to the department.
+Because Unisys appealed specific conditions in the permit, which were not dismissed until June 2007, EPA did not terminate the Order until Jan.
 9, 2009.

 In order to complete the facility investigation stage, Unisys submitted the Off-Site RCRA Facility Investigation Report to the department in September 2000, with revisions in 2001.
 The sample results showed groundwater off site to the north and northeast of the facility were contaminated.
 At the department’s request, Unisys performed a consolidated Corrective Measures Study to identify and evaluate possible remedial alternatives for the soil and groundwater contamination located on the entire former Vickers facility, including the property owned by Able Body.
-When the study is complete, the department and EPA will select the best remedy given site-specific considerations for each solid waste management unit and area of concern.
+Unisys submitted the final Corrective Measures Study Report to the department and EPA in December 2007.
+The report includes Unisys’ preferred remedy along with other remedial alternatives.
+The department and EPA are currently reviewing the report.
+The department and EPA will select the best remedy given site-specific considerations for each solid waste management unit and area of concern.
 The public will be invited to review and comment on the proposed remedy before the department and EPA make a final decision.
 Current activities at the facility include operation and maintenance of the groundwater monitoring system, LNAPL recovery and treatment system and a collection and treatment system (air stripper) for dissolved-phase volatile organic compounds.

-Eaton and Unisys are conducting post-closure and corrective action activities under a Missouri Hazardous Waste Management Facility Part I Permit, issued by the department and effective April 26, 1999.
+Eaton (formerly Vickers) and Unisys are conducting post-closure and corrective action activities under a Missouri Hazardous Waste Management Facility Part I Permit, issued by the department and effective April 26, 1999.
 The permit was issued to Eaton Hydraulics, as current owner, and Unisys Corp., as current operator.
-EPA did not issue a Hazardous and Solid Waste Amendments Part II Permit, since EPA had no site-specific conditions for Eaton or Unisys and Missouri is fully authorized for all permitting activities at the site.
 This permit requires Eaton and Unisys to continue to perform long-term monitoring and maintenance of the closed lagoon system.
-This permit also requires implementation of a sitewide corrective action program adress releases of hazardous waste or hazardous constituents to the environment from other solid waste management units and areas of concern.
+This permit also requires implementation of a sitewide corrective action program to address releases of hazardous waste or hazardous constituents to the environment from other solid waste management units and areas of concern.

 Eaton submitted a permit application on Nov.
-10, 2008, for renewal of their existing hazardous waste permits, which expired April 26, 2009.
-State and federal regulations, 40 CFR 270.51, allow the existing hazardous waste permits to continue in effect until the department and EPA issue or deny new hazardous waste permits.
-This permit application is for post-closure and corrective action only.
+10, 2008, for renewal of their existing hazardous waste permit.
+Since Eaton and Unisys closed all permitted hazardous waste units and no longer operate, this permit application is for post-closure and corrective action only.
+The facility’s existing hazardous waste permit expired April 26, 2009.
+State and federal regulations, 40 CFR 270.51, allow the existing hazardous waste permit to continue in effect until the department and EPA issue or deny a new hazardous waste permit.
 The department is reviewing the application for completeness.